 Meeting and interaction

-A variety of meeting places have been designed to facilitate interaction and cooperation: the vestibule, which has been restored to its original state, welcomes the students; in addition to a prominent service desk, there are comfortable seating areas with a view of the verdant inner garden and monumental staircase; attendees and teachers can gather together in the first-floor social hub offering a variety of places to meet, learn and work, or relax over lunch; the lower two floors contain classrooms and studios for both image and sound; and the top two floors are constituted as a contemporary, open-plan working environment for SSR, which will also be available for other users of the Courthouse.
+Throughout the building, various meeting places have been designed to facilitate interaction and collaboration.
+Course participants are welcomed in the vestibule, which has been restored to its original state: alongside a prominent service desk, comfortable seating areas offer views of the green inner garden and the monumental staircase.
+On the first floor, participants and teachers come together in the social hub, which offers a diversity of places to interact, learn, work or relax.
+The lower two floors contain classrooms and audio-visual studios.
+The top two floors have been designed as a contemporary, open working environment for SSR.